Folliculitis in Scalp - How to Get Rid of It for Good

-The biggest symptom of hot tub Folliculitis is the rash.
+One of the biggest hot tub Folliculitis symptoms is the rash.
 Most people will notice a series of skin lesions develop in the form of a rash.
 This will consist of small red wheals, pustules, or papules located closely to another.
 While the rash is the first thing people tend to notice, there are several other symptoms that can occur including fatigue.

 As Folliculitis will last between 7 to 10 days if not treated a small number of people have reported illness because of the Folliculitis.
 So then, what is a good hot tub Folliculitis treatment?

 One of the most common treatments for Folliculitis is a oral antibiotic.
 Able to be purchased both over the counter and through a proscription, oral antibiotics helps your body fights back the bacterial infection on your skin.

 Not every treatment involves taking pills.
 Vinegar can be applied directly on the problem spot for 20 minutes at a time.
 Repeat two to four times a day to help kill the bacteria right at the source.

 In addition, if you are looking for something more powerful then vinegar, then consider silver sulfide cream.
 Silver sulfide will help kill the bacteria quickly, though it is more expensive then everyday vinegar.
 Look for products like Silvadene.
 Most products will require an application twice a day.

 The most extreme option is never setting foot in a hot tub again.
 Though this is guaranteed to never give you Folliculitis, most people consider it a little to extreme of an option.
 Instead, what most people do is focus on making their hot tub a place where folliculitis can never grow and spread.
 The best way to do this is by having continuous water filtration.
 This will eliminate the dead skin cells that drop from our skin and reside in the water.